syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/ScrollButton- Header.md

 # Scroll Buttons on Tab Header

-Buttons can be used to scroll the items in the header of the tabview by setting the `IsScrollEnabled` property of `SfTabView`.
+Buttons can be used to scroll the items in the header of the tab view by setting the `IsScrollEnabled` property of `SfTabView`.

 N> The `IsScrollEnabled` is working only when `OverFlowMode` is set as `Scroll`.